simbo1905/no-framework-pickler/README.md

 public record Month(Season season, String name) {
 }

-/// Define a simple enum with no fields so no custom constructor.
+/// Define a simple enum with no fields, so no custom constructor.
 It **must** be public public enum Season {SPRING, SUMMER, FALL, WINTER}

 // Create an instance